libretro/81-libretro/README.md

 Currently, there's no way to change the auto-configuration settings short of recompiling the core after making the changes.
 If you feel the provided auto-configuration could be better or has bugs, please open an issue and I'll take a look.

-The core comes with auto-configuration for all homebrew games from [Bob's Stuff](http://www.bobs-stuff.co.uk/zx81.html).
-If you want to add an auto-configuration for a missing game, please submit a push request with changes only to the `gamedb.json` file.
+The core comes with auto-configuration for all homebrew games from [Bob's Stuff](http://www.bobs-stuff.co.uk/zx81.html), and some of the games available at [Paul Farrow's collection of colorized games](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface_Software_Colourised.htm) (namely the ones available for download here in the `colorized` subfolder).
+If you want to add auto-configuration for a missing game, please submit a push request with changes only to the `gamedb.json` file.

 ## Thanks